Human-in-the-loop for AI docs

 Email hello@draftview.app | we reply in 1 business day.

-We currently support standard Markdown, MDX and Asciidoc.
+We currently support standard Markdown, MDX and AsciiDoc.
 AsciiDoc renders correctly, however some features may not be fully functional.
 We are actively working on improving AsciiDoc support.
 If you have specific format needs, please contact us to discuss how we can accommodate your workflow.

 We support Docusaurus, Mintlify, GitBook, Hugo, MkDocs, and any other platform that uses a GitHub-based workflow.
 As long as your files are in a GitHub repository, we can render the preview.